quentinalbertone/kanboard/README.md

 > The optional parts can be deleted by commenting the line k8s/kustomization.yaml:10 (`- ./ingress # Comment this line to delete ingress and tls certificate`)

 I assumed that a postgresql would already be on the kubernetes cluster, In order to deploy one and create the secret which is required by the kanboard deployment, you need to use the little script `k8s/postgresql/secret.sh` by using the folowing command `./secret.sh <namespace>` (should be the same namespace fill in the kustomize `k8s/bases/kustomization.yaml`).

 > The script will install bitnami-labs/sealed-secrets, in order to cypher the secret.
 It allows devops to push secret on git without any worries.
+> I'm pretty sure, I read that some part of the project need root privileged, so I let default docker user

 ### Pipeline
 The buster image is build every push on main thnaks to github action `.github/workflows/ci.yaml`.
 Yhis workflow will build the image, push it on dockerhub (with the short hash of the commit) then update the kustomize.